juftin/hatch-pip-compile/README.md

 pinned to the same versions.
-For example, if you have a `default` environment and a `test` environment, you can set the `pip-compile-constraint` option to `default` on the `test` environment to ensure that all shared dependencies are pinned to the same versions. `pip-compile-constraint` can also be set to an empty string disable the feature.
+For example, if you have a `default` environment and a `test` environment, you can set the `pip-compile-constraint` option to `default` on the `test` environment to ensure that all shared dependencies are pinned to the same versions. `pip-compile-constraint` can also be set to an empty string to disable the feature.

 -   **_pyproject.toml_**